 - When treating a rotator cuff tear or any soft tissue injury, an effective therapy will increase blood flow to the injury while your shoulder is immobile.

 - This increase in blood flow will accelerate the body's own ability to heal itself.

-- The Shoulder TShellz Wrap is a highly effective blood circulation stimulator that is approved by the FDA for use in the home.
+- The Shoulder TShellz Wrap is a highly effective deep heat medical device registered with the FDA and available for use at home.

 Regular treatments with a Shoulder TShellz Wrap can reduce pain and stiffness from scar tissue and increase overall flexibility in your arm.
 Increased blood flow will whisk away damaged tissue, toxins, and any bacteria in or around your rotator cuff tear to promote more effective healing.
 Getting rid of toxins will allow all of the positive healing processes to start in your injury.
 Increasing blood flow will also increase the amount of oxygen that's being sent to your injured tissue AND boost your tissue's ability to absorb oxygen. (reference: 1)

-How Does the Shoulder TShellz Wrap Promote Deep Tissue Therapy?
+How Does the Shoulder TShellz Wrap Promote Soft Tissue Therapy?